-Annual spend is a derivative metric that is closely related to TCV.
-TCV is an estimate of the renewal value of our active portfolio of term license agreements, as of a specific date.
-Annual spend is an estimate of the annualized value of our active portfolio of term agreements, as of a specific date.
-Annual spend is calculated by taking the most recent annual invoice value of each of our active term contracts and then aggregating this amount for all active term licenses.
+Annual spend is an estimate of the annualized value of our portfolio of term license arrangements, as of a specific date.
+Annual spend is calculated by summing the most recent annual invoice value of each of our active term license contracts.
 Annual spend also includes the annualized value of standalone SMS agreements purchased in conjunction with term license agreements.
-We believe that the annual spend metric may be helpful to investors attempting to analyze and model subscription and software revenue while we transition to our aspenONE licensing model.
-Comparing annual spend for different dates provides insight into the growth and retention rates of our business, and since annual spend represents the estimated annualized billings associated with our active term license agreements, it provides insight into a normalized value for subscription and software revenue.
+Comparing annual spend for different dates can provide insight into the growth and retention rates of our business, and since annual spend represents the estimated annualized billings associated with our active term license agreements, it provides insight into the future value of subscription and software revenue.